PopovEvgeniy/magicswfshell/readme.txt

 About program modification

 Source code is included in source.zip archive.
-It can be compiled under Lazarus 2.0.2 or higher.
+It can be compiled under Lazarus 2.0.10 or higher.

 Change log

 0.1 - Initial version.
+0.2 - Small changes.